 In order to gain further insight on the gap between confirmed and excess cumularive Covid mortality, we run regressions accounting the ratio of Cumulative Excess/Official COVID-19 mortality ratios across countries.
 We do it for two dates; the end of 2020, contrasting it to the end 2021, controlling for GDP/Capita and vaccination rates for 170 countries.

-Table 5 provides the estimation of cumulative excess/official COVID-19 death ratios (henceforth, E/O) on the level of income (as measured by GDP per capita) and the level of vaccination (the share of people (per hundred) fully vaccinated against COVID-19) across 170 countries for 2020 and 2021.
+Table 5 provides the estimation of cumulative excess/official COVID-19 death ratios (henceforth, E/O) on the level of income (as measured by GDP per capita) and the level of vaccination (the share of people (per hundred) fully vaccinated against COVID-19) across 165 countries for 2020 and 2021.
 The first column shows that, at the end of 2020, the association between E/O and GDP per capita is negative but statistically insignificant.
-In 2021, however, as the COVID-19 vaccines became widely available throughout the year for a large number of countries, the association between cumulative E/O and GDP per capita remains insignificant, but the association with the level of vaccination have become negative and statistically significant in the international sample.
-To put these numbers in context, given the distribution of GDP per capita, the results suggest that the income gap between the average countries at 75 percentile ($ 29.481 per capita; in thousand) and the average countries at 25 percentile ($ 4.227 per capita; in thousand) is associated with (29.481-4.227)*0.13 = 3.283 larger in the excess deaths to official mortality ratio (a mean of 15.085, a standard deviation of 47.350) of the lower-income countries.
-Further, the gap in vaccination between the average countries at 75 percentile (65.37 fully vaccinated per hundred people) and the average countries at 25 percentile (7.54 fully vaccinated per hundred people) is associated with (65.37-7.54)*0.42 = 24.28 larger in the excess deaths to official mortality ratio of the lower-vaccinated countries by the end of 2021.
+In 2021, however, as the COVID-19 vaccines became widely available throughout the year for a large number of countries, the association between cumulative E/O and GDP per capita became significant, as well as the association between E/O and vaccination in the international sample.
+To put these numbers in context, given the distribution of GDP per capita, the results suggest that the average marginal effects of vaccination for the countries at the 75 percentile level of income ($ 27,936 per capita) is -.43; for the countries at the median ($ 13,111) is -.32; and for the countries at 25 percentile ($ 4,227) is -.25..

 Table 5.
 Regression of Cumulative Excess/Official COVID-19 Death Ratios across Countries, 2020 and 2021.